Advanced Micro adopts smartphone technology for servers

 AMD expects its revenue to fall 10 percent in the current quarter compared with the September quarter.
 Reflecting the chipmaker's troubles, AMD's stock has fallen 59 percent over the past year.

-AMD took a step into the microserver market in March with the acquisition of Silicon Valley startup SeaMicro for $334 million (208 million pounds), But it is not the only company to bet on microservers.
+AMD took a step into the microserver market in March with the acquisition of Silicon Valley startup SeaMicro for $334 million, But it is not the only company to bet on microservers.

-Austin, Texas-based startup Calxeda is also focusing on ARM-based processors for data centres and Intel is working on low-powered versions of its x86 chips.
+Austin, Texas-based startup Calxeda is also focusing on ARM-based processors for data centers and Intel is working on low-powered versions of its x86 chips.

 Dell and Hewlett-Packard have also said they plan to sell ARM-based servers.